 About the Author

 Simone de Beauvoir was born in Paris in 1908.
-In 1929 she became the youngest person ever to obtain the agregation in philosophy at the Sorbonne, placing second to Jean-Paul Sartre.
-She taught lycees at Marseille and Rouen from 1931 to 1937, and in Paris from 1938 to 1943.
-After the war, she emerged as one of the leaders of the existentialist movement, working with Sartre on Les Temps Modernes.
-The author of several books, including The Mandarins (1957), which was awarded the Prix Goncourt, Beauvoir was one of the most influential thinkers of her generation.
+In 1929 she became the youngest person ever to obtain the agrégation in philosophy at the Sorbonne.
+After the war, she emerged as one of the leaders of the existentialist movement, working with Jean-Paul Sartre on Les Temps Modernes.
+The Second Sex, first published in 1949, has been translated into forty languages and become a landmark in the history of feminism.
+Beauvoir was the author of many other books, including the novel The Mandarins, which was awarded the Prix Goncourt.
 She died in 1986.